FREQUENTLY ASKED QUESTIONS

 As previously mentioned, Maine Coons are bred for their social and easygoing temperament.
 There should be no problem introducing a new kitten to a household with older pets.
 We gladly give advice on how to get your pets aquainted with a new kitten.
 The character of your other pet is of course a deciding factor.
 The new kitten would definitely try very hard to be accepted by the existing pets.

 How do I care for my Maine Coon?

 Maine Coons are easy-care cats.
 Their coats usually don't mat too much.
 Combing them with a narrow spaced metal comb once or twice a week is sufficient.
 Maine Coons also love to be brushed with a slicker brush on a daily basis.
 It is not necessary to declaw a Maine Coon kitten.
 They are easily trainable and have been trained already here to use a scratching post.
 Maine Coons are active and playful but not high strung.
 Keeping their claws short helps in the process of training them.
 (I prepare each kitten for nail clipping).
 If a cat is spayed/neutered bathing is not necessary, but a bath once every few months with a mild oatmeal based shampoo will keep the coat nice and shiny.
 This will give you the feeling to have a *nice clean cat* - in case your bed is their bed.
 We recommend "Coconut Mink Oil" shampoo from Jerob.
 Bathing a Maine Coon is not hard at all because Maine Coons are easily handlable and the breeder gets them used to water at early age.

 Are Maine Coons hypoallergenic?

-If you are allergic to cats we would not recommend adopting a Maine Coon kitten.
+If you are allergic to cats I would not recommend adopting a Maine Coon kitten.
 Even though they don't shed excessively they can cause a reaction.
 I am allergic to cats myself and find that the Maine Coon breed bothers me less than short haired cats.
-I do not sell kittens on a trial basis.
+I do not sell kittens on a trial basis, sorry!

 At what age can a kitten be adopted?